MicrosoftDocs/fabric-docs/docs/data-engineering/environment-public-api.md

 #### Uploading the libraries

-The APIs for uploading staging library accepts one file at a time.
+The API for uploading staging library accepts one file at a time.
 The supported file types are *.whl*, *.jar*, *.tar.gz*, *.py* and *environment.yml* for public library.
 You can specify the file via the multipart/form-data content-type.

 > [!NOTE]
 >